johngreibelarsen/machine-learning/projects/garment_segmentation/udacity_docs/capstone_report.md

 The predictor is clearly described here predict_double_pass.py.

 #### Minimizing noisy background results
 Results of training the model on the less noisy images are listed below and available here: notebooks/minimize_background/unet_with_mask_1024.ipynb.
 Below table illustrates the highest validation Dice scores obtained.
-Please note that listed scores are by using the ground truth masks to eliminate background noise (first pass) not a inferred mask.
+Please note that listed scores are by using the ground truth masks to eliminate background noise (first pass) not an inferred mask.

 <table>
   <tr>